GSA/idmanagement.gov/_buy/buy.md

 ### PACS Implementer Self-Assessment Toolkit

-The FIPS 201 Evaluation Program in collaboration with the [PACS Modernization Working Group](https://www.idmanagement.gov/governance/ficam/#icamsc-working-groups){:target="_blank"} created an operational self-assessment tool.
+The FIPS 201 Evaluation Program, in collaboration with the [PACS Modernization Working Group](https://www.idmanagement.gov/governance/ficam/#icamsc-working-groups){:target="_blank"}, created an operational self-assessment tool.
 The tool helps PACS implementers assess facility access systems that use PIV credentials.
-The assessment provides results to show alignment or disparity to FICAM and NIST guidelines.
+The assessment provides results to show alignment or disparity with FICAM and NIST guidelines.
 - [PACS Assessment Toolkit Version 1.0]({{site.baseurl}}/docs/fips201ep-pacs-self-tool.pdf){:target="_blank"}{:rel="noopener noreferrer"}

 ## Services

-The following organizations offer Identity, Credential, and Access Management services to the Federal Government.
+The following organizations offer Identity, Credential, and Access Management services to the federal government.
 If your organization has a relevant Identity, Credential, or Access Management service, [contact us]({{site.baseurl}}/contact-us/) so we can add it to the list.

 ### Government Identity Services